-The IRS allows you to deduct qualified medical expenses that exceed 7.5 percent of your adjusted gross income for the year.
-Your adjusted gross income is your taxable income minus any adjustments to income such as deductions, contributions to a traditional IRA and student loan interest.
+The IRS allows you to deduct qualified medical expenses that exceed 10% of your adjusted gross income for the year.
+Your adjusted gross income (AGI) is your taxable income minus any adjustments to income such as deductions, contributions to a traditional IRA and student loan interest.

 The IRS allows you to deduct preventative care, treatment, surgeries and dental and vision care as qualifying medical expenses.
 You can also deduct visits to psychologists and psychiatrists.
 Prescription medications and appliances such as glasses, contacts, false teeth and hearing aids are also deductible.

 The IRS also lets you deduct the expenses that you pay to travel for medical care such as mileage on your car, bus fare and parking fees.

 What's not deductible?